ahuja-gautam/Emotion-Detection-using-CNNs/README.md

 Use your webcam to predict emotions in real time!

 Dataset Used: [FER dataset (Kaggle)](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data)
 Please download the dataset and extract it in the master directory if you wish to train the model yourself.
-(It was trained on Google Colab so please make necessary changes in the directory structure if you wish to train it locally)
+(It was trained on Google Colab so please make necessary changes in the directory structure (and in the code respectively) if you wish to train it locally)

 # Usage
 1)Download 'model_1.h5' and main.ipynb  The model is stored in the .h5 file